Anjok07/ultimatevocalremovergui/README.md

         - **512** - Average conversion quality, average conversion time, normal resource usage
         - **320** - Better conversion quality, long conversion time, high resource usage

-- **Aggressiveness Setting** - This option allows you to set how strong the vocal removal will be.
+- **Aggression Setting** - This option allows you to set how strong the vocal removal will be.
 The range is 0-100.
 The higher the value, the more the vocal data will be removed.
 Higher values can result in muddy-sounding instrumentals for instrumental models depending on the track being converted, so this isn't always recommended.
 The default is 10 for instrumental & vocal models.

 - **Default Values:**
   - **Window Size** - 320
-  - **Aggressivness Setting** - 10
+  - **Aggression Setting** - 10

 ### Other Buttons: